This post may contain affiliate links. Please read our disclosure policy.

 Looking for the ultimate party dip?
-You are in the right place, my friend!
-This delicious Roasted Garlic Artichoke Olive Dip is completely addicting.
-It's a grownup version of a spinach and artichoke dip.
-This pot of creamy melted cheese is dotted with green and black olives from Spain, roasted garlic, quartered artichoke hearts, and roasted red peppers.
+You are in the right place!
+This roasted garlic artichoke olive dip is completely delicious.
+It's a grown-up version of a spinach and artichoke dip.
 You will LOVE it!

 With Christmas nearly here, hockey season in full swing, and New Year's Eve just around the corner, it is prime time for dips.
 Haha like we need an excuse to hover over the snack table, knuckles dragging through all the dips. ← Please tell me that's you, too!